News

 • Then quit, or be thankful you’re not working there anymore.
 Again, is there discrimination or retaliation?

 • I think I am a good employee.
 But I got a poor performance review.
-Therefore, I must find a way to get back at my boss and the company.
+Therefore, I want to legally force them to remove the performance review or otherwise sue my company .

 • There is likely nothing illegal here.
 If you are eventually fired or demoted as a result of the poor performance review, then perhaps this evidence could possibly be used to support discriminatory treatment, depending on how you compared to other employees in a similar position.